 Lost Traffic Ticket in New MexicoPage OverviewSUMMARY: How to Find Lost New Mexico Traffic Ticket Information

-Next, decide on one of three pleas:
+Once you obtain information about your lost ticket, decide on one of three pleas:

 The first two options require paying your ticket fine.
-Pleading not guilty mandates appearing in court.
-Regardless of plea, decide fast.
-The court will not accept, "I lost my ticket" as a legitimate excuse if you miss the ticket's listed appearance date.
+In New Mexico, pleading "not guilty" mandates appearing in court.
+Regardless of your plea, decide fast.
+The court will not accept "I lost my ticket" as a legitimate excuse if you miss your traffic ticket's listed appearance date.